NebraskaJS/nejsconf.com/_posts/2016-06-16-cfp-office-hours.md

 To that end, we're hosting **CFP Office Hours** - scheduled sessions where you can chat with conference organizers about anything related to NEJS CONF's CFP.

-Perhaps you have questions about the conference, want feedback on a proposal you've written, or just need someone to help convince you to actually submit your idea for a tlak, we're here for you.
+Perhaps you have questions about the conference, want feedback on a proposal you've written, or just need someone to help convince you to actually submit your idea for a talk, we're here for you.

-[Join us on Google Hangouts on **Monday, June 20 from 6:00pm - 7:00pm CST**][hangout]
+[Join us on Google Hangouts on **Monday, June 20 from 6:00pm - 7:00pm CST**][hangout].

 Of course, you can always send us questions [through Twitter][twitter] (our DMs are open), or via [e-mail][email].